CREPIC21/businessRegistry/project_step_by_step.md

   - based on query parameters in URL we can filter by specific data in database: city, careers, averageCost...
   - added "averagePricePerCouple" to database for testing purposes

-- created SELECT and SORT filtering for GET trades in controler/trades.js
+- created SELECT and SORT filtering for GET trades in controller/trades.js

-- created PAGINATION and added pagination field to response for GET trades in controler/trdes.js
+- created PAGINATION and added pagination field to response for GET trades in controller/trdes.js

-- created new model LearnProffesion.js and exported it
+- created new model Learnprofession.js and exported it
   - added trades.json testing data
-  - as well adjusted seeder.js when importing/destroying DB to include learnProffesion.js
+  - as well, adjusted seeder.js when importing/destroying DB to include learnprofession.js

-- created proffesions routes and controller
+- created professions routes and controller
-  - created controllers/proffesions.js -> added route to get all proffesions as well route to get specific proffesions for specific trade
+  - created controllers/professions.js -> added route to get all professions as well route to get specific professions for specific trade
-  - created routes/proffesions.js for getProffesions route
+  - created routes/professions.js for getProfessions route
-    - added "mergeParams: true" parameter to router as we are rerouting from routes/trades.js when adding tradeId to get list of proffesions for that trade
+    - added "mergeParams: true" parameter to router as we are rerouting from routes/trades.js when adding tradeId to get list of professions for that trade
   - modified routes/trades.js
-    - we included other resource routers -> routers/proffesions.js
+    - we included other resource routers -> routers/professions.js
-    - we re-route to routers/proffesions.js when using tradeId in request parameters
+    - we re-route to routers/professions.js when using tradeId in request parameters
   - modified server.js
-    - added proffesions to "Route files" as well to "Mount routers"
+    - added professions to "Route files" as well to "Mount routers"
-  - created "Proffesions" folder in Postman and added routes for GET proffesions and GET proffesions for specific trade
+  - created "professions" folder in Postman and added routes for GET professions and GET professions for specific trade

-- added populate() to controllers/proffesions.js to getProffesions request -> cool feature
+- added populate() to controllers/professions.js to getProfessions request -> cool feature
   - https://mongoosejs.com/docs/populate.html

-- added populate() to controllers/trades.js to getTrades request to get proffesions associated with this trade -> cool feature
+- added populate() to controllers/trades.js to getTrades request to get professions associated with this trade -> cool feature
-  - modified models/Trade.js and added reverse virtual so we can get a list of proffesions associated with this trade when making GET request to get all trades
+  - modified models/Trade.js and added reverse virtual so we can get a list of professions associated with this trade when making GET request to get all trades

-- added additional functionality once when we delete trade to also delete proffesions associated to that trade
+- added additional functionality once when we delete trade to also delete professions associated to that trade
- - created middelware in model/Trade.js for removing proffesions once trade is deleted
+ - created middleware in model/Trade.js for removing professions once trade is deleted
  - modified controllers/trades.js DELETE request
   - changed findByIdAndDelete() to findById()
   - added trade.remove() for functionality to work

-- created a route for GET single proffesion in controllers/proffesions.js and added route to routes/proffesions.js
+- created a route for GET single profession in controllers/professions.js and added route to routes/professions.js

-- created a route for POST proffesion in controllers/proffesions.js and added route to routes/proffesions.js
+- created a route for POST profession in controllers/professions.js and added route to routes/professions.js

-- created routes for UPDATE and DELETE proffesions in controllers/proffesions.js and added routes to routes/proffesions.js
+- created routes for UPDATE and DELETE professions in controllers/professions.js and added routes to routes/professions.js

-- calculating avarege cost of course proffesion
+- calculating average cost of course profession
   - database deleted
-  - seeder run without proffesions
+  - seeder run without professions
-  - added "avaregeProffesionsPrice" to Trade Model
+  - added "avaregeprofessionsPrice" to Trade Model
-  - static method created which runs directly on the Proffesion Model getAvaregeCost()
+  - static method created which runs directly on the profession Model getAvaregeCost()
-  - two middelware created in Proffesion Model to calculate avarege cost of all proffesion classes for specific trade
+  - two middleware created in profession Model to calculate averagecost of all profession classes for specific trade

 - adding photo upload to trades
   - database deleted
   - seeder run normally
   - installed express-fileupload
     - https://www.npmjs.com/package/express-fileupload
-    - imported to server.js and added as a middelware to app.use(fileUpload());
+    - imported to server.js and added as a middleware to app.use(fileUpload());
   - route for upload photo created in controllers/trades.js and route added to routes/trades.js
   - uploaded image via Postman
     - body -> form-data